Open Search -

 Initially golf was played rather haphazardly on fields south of Peoples Park in Grimsby.

-In 1894 a 9-hole links course in a beautiful setting was laid out between the bathing pool and the Cleethorpes boundary, land now occupied by the boating lake.
+In 1894 a 9-hole links course in a beautiful setting was laid out between the bathing pool and the Cleethorpes boundary.

 Report on the opening of the course in October 1894.